AUSAXS/AUSAXS/README.md

 2. Download or clone this repository
 `git clone https://github.com/klytje/AUSAXS.git`.

-3. Compile your choice of executable.
+3. Open the project with Visual Studio and compile your choice of executable.
 Note that this is very memory-intensive with the MSVC compiler, requiring 12GB+ of available memory due to their inefficient handling of constant expressions.

+# References
+Several articles documenting the methods used in this project are currently in various stages of development.
+The first, on the EM validation methods, is expected to be published soon.
+Direct links will be provided in this section once they are publically available.

 _This project is licenced under the GNU General Public Licence v3.
 Alternative licencing arrangements can be discussed upon request.
 Supported by grant 1026-00209B from the Independent Research Fund Denmark._